 The ways of exploring and studying coverage results include:

-Saving and Opening Coverage Snapshot to return to the analyzed results later or to share the results.
+Save and Open Coverage Snapshot to return to the analyzed results later or to share the results.

 Exclude Nodes from Coverage Snapshot to recalculate coverage statistics.

 View Coverage of Unit Tests to recalculate the total coverage.

 Match Coverage Snapshot with Project Structure that makes navigation within a snapshot more comfortable.